Travel Vaccines and Advice for Ireland

 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Ireland?
+What Is the Climate Like in Ireland?

 Ireland is famous for its rainy weather.
 While rain is most likely to occur during the winter months, weather can change quickly.
 Most rainstorms disappear as quickly as they arrive.
 This keeps the rain from disrupting most people’s plans.